 The graph has a definite sawtooth pattern induced by the sampling rate, but the traffic is clearly visible.
 We can see from the Avg pps column of the table that over a relatively short window, the average (547 pps) has converged to a value very close to the known rate of 560 pps that the script is sending.

 These initial test results show that it is possible to measure small “needle-in-a-haystack” traffic flows at relatively high sampling intervals (high N) with accuracy that is adequate for all common use cases.
 To quantify the parameters more precisely, we plan additional testing on the effects of various sample rates on data reporting accuracy.
 Check back for future posts on this topic.
-In the meantime you can learn more about how Kentik Detect helps you see and optimize your network traffic by visiting our website at kentik.com.
-We’d be happy to schedule a demo (contact us at firstname.lastname@example.org), or you can explore for yourself by signing up today for a free trial; in 15 minutes you could be looking at your own traffic via the Kentik Detect portal.
+In the meantime, you can learn more about how Kentik helps you see and optimize your network traffic by scheduling a demo.
+Or explore on your own by signing up today for a free trial; in 15 minutes you could be looking at your own traffic via the Kentik portal.